 Most S-Corp Owners Were Never Told This Clearly.

 If you own an S-Corp and take distributions, your salary should not be a random number.
-The IRS expects shareholder-employees who provide services to the business to pay themselves reasonable compensation through W-2 payroll before taking distributions.
+The IRS expects you, as a shareholder-employee who provides services to your business, to pay yourself reasonable compensation through W-2 payroll before taking distributions.

 A lot of tax gurus talk about reasonable compensation.
 They tell you it matters.
 They tell you to “talk to someone.”
 But they usually do not tell you: